 Visitors to Cusco have a huge array of restaurants and cafes at their disposal; eateries have sprouted up even faster than hostales and bars, and most are clustered around the main drags leading from Plaza de Armas.
-Many of the city's most popular restaurants are large tourist joints with Andean music shows, while many more are economical, informal places favored by backpackers and adventure travelers -- some offer midday three-course meals (menus del día) for as little as S/10.
-However, Cusco is also blessed with a growing number of upscale dining options, and the dining scene has improved every year as it expands to accommodate new, and more sophisticated, visitors to the city.
+The dining scene has changed drastically in the past decade.
+Many of the city’s most popular restaurants used to be large tourist joints with Andean music shows and mediocre food, though there has been a shift toward the upscale, more ingredient-driven restaurants with good wine and cocktail lists.
+Still around are the many economical, informal places favored by backpackers and adventure travelers—some offer midday three-course meals (menus del día) for as little as S/10.
+However, Cusco has also seen an influx of fast-food chains, such as KFC, Starbucks, and McDonald’s, which have all touched down on the plaza.
+(Come on people, you’ve come all this way to Peru, live a little.)
 Prices, too, have crept steadily upward at the top end of the scale.
-Though you can still eat very inexpensively, Cusco is now also a place to reward yourself with a good meal if you've been in the jungle or been trekking in the mountains.
+Though you can still eat very inexpensively, Cusco is now also a place to reward yourself with a good meal if you’ve been trekking in the jungle or the mountains.

-Several cool bars, such as Los Perros and The Muse, also double as (often quite good) restaurants, primarily for their young and hip clients who'd prefer to get their food the same place as their cocktails.
-Baco, owned by the folks that operate one of the best restaurants in Cusco, Cicciolina, is as much chic restaurant as wine bar, and serves great gourmet pizzas (closed on Sundays).
+Several cool bars, such as the Museo de Pisco, also double as (often quite good) restaurants, primarily for their young and hip clients who’d prefer to get their food the same place as their cocktails.
+Baco, owned by the folks who operate one of the best restaurants in Cusco, Cicciolina, is as much chic restaurant as wine bar, and serves great gourmet pizzas (closed on Sundays).

-Not all restaurants in Cusco accept credit cards; many of those that do, especially the cheaper places, will levy a 10% surcharge to use plastic, so you're better off carrying cash (either soles or dollars).
-Top-flight restaurants often charge both a 10% service charge and 18% sales tax, neither of which is included in the prices listed.
+Not all restaurants in Cusco accept credit cards; many of those that do, especially the cheaper places, will levy a 10% surcharge to use plastic, so you’re better off carrying cash (either soles or dollars).
+Top-flight restaurants often charge both a 10% service charge and an 18% sales tax, neither of which is included in the prices listed below.

 Raw Fish: A Cure for What Ails You